kkuchta/kttt/.ai/emoji-removal.md

 # Emoji Removal Analysis

-This document catalogs all emoji usage in the user-facing parts of the application to consider removal and replacement strategies.
+This document catalogs all emoji usage in the application to consider removal and replacement strategies.

+## Discovery Notes

+**Initial Audit**: Focused on user-facing UI components and identified 33 emoji instances.
+**Exhaustive Unicode Search**: Revealed additional 10 server-side debug emoji not in original audit.
+**Status**: All user-facing emoji ✅ COMPLETE.
+Server debug emoji 🔄 PENDING.

 # Instructions